Pereowei-Geku/My_Cybersecurity_Journey/index.md

 Welcome!
 I am a cybersecurity enthusiast dedicated to exploring the vast landscape of digital defence.
 My approach is driven by a deep curiosity about how systems break and a commitment to learning how to fix them.

 While my current projects touch on **Cloud Security** and **Threat Intel**, I view these as building blocks.
-I am actively expanding my knowledge across the entire "Cyber Stack"—from network defence and ethical hacking to GRC and incident response.
+I am actively expanding my knowledge across the entire "Cyber Stack" from network defence and ethical hacking to GRC and incident response.
 This portfolio serves as a living document of my growth, labs, and the technical challenges I tackle along the way.

 ---